 A community’s funds of knowledge provide authentic anchors for lessons in all subject areas.
 We start with the familiar, link the familiar to subject area content, and engage learners in extended learning and applications of the familiar.

-To learn about a community’s funds of knowledge, one must be present in the community, so take advantage of opportunities to:
+To learn about the funds of knowledge of a community new to you, be present in the community.
+Take advantage of opportunities to:

 - walk through the community, notice the scenery, and listen to the sounds